 X Ray Technician Courses and Classes Overview

-X-ray technicians, also known as radiologic technologists, are trained in the use of radiography equipment to create images of a patient's internal anatomy to aid doctors in diagnosis.
+X-ray technicians, also known as radiologic technologists, use radiography equipment to create images of a patient's internal anatomy to aid doctors in diagnosis.
 X-ray technician courses are taken as part of a full degree program.

 The most common type of program for aspiring x-ray technicians is an associate's degree program in radiologic technology, which is usually available at a technical school or community college.
 This program normally takes two years and can prepare students for certification from the American Registry of Radiologic Technologists (ARRT), which may be required to work in certain states.
 Licensure is another requirement in some locations and may require that the student has completed a program with accreditation from the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 Radiologic technology associate's degree programs usually have some prerequisite courses, such as anatomy, physiology and English composition.
 Major coursework includes radiographic procedures, imaging techniques and radiation safety measures.
 Students usually complete multiple supervised clinical practica throughout an associate's degree program, along with lab work and simulations.

 Several common x-ray technician program courses are described below.

 New x-ray technician students get an introduction to the mechanics and uses of radiography in this course.
 They become familiar with basic imaging techniques, medical terminology and radiation safety.
 The class discusses the importance of patient care and the legal and ethical responsibilities that accompany work in the medical field.

 Safety is a primary concern in radiography, and a radiation protection course centers on ways to protect the x-ray technician and patient from any more exposure than is necessary.
 Students learn how radiation is produced, how it is measured and how it affects human biology.
 They also study federal and state standards for exposure and dosing limits.